AneekRahman/jstyling/docs/index.md

   // Remember, it's all camelCase
 });
 ```

-- indentifier: [string] or DOMElement
-  - The element you want to style
-- Style object: [object]
-  - styleName: "string"
-    All of the JavaScript supported options!

 <b>The full list of all the options are the same as vanilla javascript.
 You can follow this useful guide for all the possible options:<b>